 EXS - the child has met the expected standard

 GDS - the child is working at a greater depth within the expected standard

 At the end of 2017 our assessments were externally moderated by the Hampshire Assessment team.
-Throughout the year, teacher judgements are moderated within school, at local cluster sessions and at Hampshire moderation sessions.
+Every year, teacher judgements are moderated within school, at local cluster sessions and at Hampshire moderation sessions.

-Our 2017 end of key stage data was based on 19 children in the cohort.
-Each pupil was worth 5% in total and 21% of the class had identified special educational needs.
+Our 2018 end of key stage data was based on 19 children in the cohort.
+Each pupil was worth 5.2% in total.

 Expected Standard+ includes all children who achieved Expected or Greater Depth

 This data represents the % of children in the class who achieved Greater Depth